 prefect.concurrency.sync

-module for sync usage
+module for sync usage and theprefect.concurrency.asyncio

-module for async usage.process_data
+module for async usage. - It defines a

 as input arguments.
-Inside this task, the concurrency context manager controls
+Inside this task, the concurrency context manager controls concurrency, using thedatabase

 concurrency limit and occupying one slot.
-If another task attempts to run with the same limit and no
+If another task attempts to run with the same limit and no slots are available, that task is blocked until a slot becomes available. - A flow named

 is defined.
 Within this flow, it iterates through a list of tuples, each containing pairs of x and y values.
+For each pair, theprocess_data

 The Rate Limit feature provides control over the frequency of requests or operations, ensuring responsible usage and system stability.